An Integrated Approach to Working with Children. Looking at Sensory Processing, Emotional Development, Social Thinking and Behavior

 - Participant will learn about the first six levels of the DIR/Floor time model and how delays in emotional development effects the child’s over development across gross motor, fine motor, behavior and social development.

 - Participant will learn about the Social Thinking Curriculum and strategies to help these children navigate the social challenges in home, school and the community.

 Where:Mary Bridge Good Samaritan Children’s Therapy 402 15th AVE SE Puyallup, WA 98372

 Registration is 8:45am - 9:00am.
 Class begins at 9:00 am PROMPTLY 9/8/18 (Saturday).
 Come early to sign in please.

 Mail to Children's Therapy, 402 15th AVE SE, Puyallup, WA 98372

 fax to 253-697-5145 or email [email protected]

-Molly McBroom, OTR/L, is a graduate of the University of Washington and has worked at the Good Samaritan Children’s Therapy Unit for 24 years.
+Molly McBroom, OTR/L, is a graduate of the University of Washington and has worked at the Good Samaritan Children’s Therapy Unit for over 25 years.
 She has extensive training working with children with developmental delays particularly those with Autism Spectrum Disorders, physical disabilities, sensory integration dysfunction and visual dysfunction.
 She has worked with children ages 0-21 years.
 Molly has completed formal training in Neurodevelopmental Treatment (NDT), Sensory Integration (SI) and DIRÂ®/Floortimeâ„¢.
 Molly is currently a candidate in the DIRÂ® Advanced Certificate program.

 Family members and caregivers working with children with developmental disabilities.
 Class size is limited to 40 participants

-Children's Therapy Unit
+Mary Bridge Children's Therapy

 402 15th AVE SE